-- Park the vehicle at an authorized. charging station.
+- 1. Park the vehicle at an authorized charging station.
 Refer to Parking in the Driving section. - 2.
-Connect the charging cord to the AC power receptacle. - 3.
-The charger status LED's will flash in sequence as the charger performs a self diagnosis and systems check. - 4.
-The charger will start the charging cycle only after it has determined that all systems are OK.

-Note: It is recommended that the charging cycle be allowed to complete normally before disconnecting the AC power
+Connect the charging cord to the AC power receptacle. - The charger will start the charging cycle after it has determined that all systems are OK.
+This will be indicated by the Status lamp flashing slowly (≈1/second). - Note: It is recommended that the charging cycle be allowed to complete normally before disconnecting the AC power cord.